Wonderful service from start to finish.

 My tenant says they still can’t pay even once lockdown is lifted.
 Do I have to help them?

-No, you don’t.
-The tenant has signed a contract and this contract requires them to meet the terms of the lease for the duration of it.
-The events surrounding Coronavirus do not constitute a frustration of the lease and these extenuating circumstances do not change the contract.
-However, whilst recovering the property may be possible after 30 June 2020, with peaceful re-entry as an alternative to court proceedings, going to court or taking legal action is likely to be expensive for all involved, and will take some time, due to a backlog and high demand for the courts.
+Yes and no. The latest legislation unveiled by the Government suggests that you do need to work with your tenants to achieve a solution that works for you both on any arrears incurred as a result of COVID restrictions and lockdowns, however once the tenant’s sector’s lockdown restrictions are released they will then be expected to pay going forwards.
+The tenant has signed a contract and this contract requires them to meet the terms of the lease for the duration of it, but the new legislation separates out any rent arrears incurred from 1 March 2020 until the tenant is permitted to reopen from the remainder of the lease covenants.
+The events surrounding Coronavirus do not constitute a frustration of the lease and these extenuating circumstances do not otherwise change the contract.
+However, whilst recovering the property may be possible after 26 March 2022, with peaceful re-entry as an alternative to court proceedings, going to court or taking legal action is likely to be expensive for all involved, and will take some time, due to an expected backlog and high demand for the courts.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.